 Windows 10 has brought many improvements including the improved security.
 One of those improved security features is an option to sign in with a PIN code, but some users report that this option isn’t available for them on Windows 10.

-What to do if You’re Unable to Sign in with PIN in Windows 10
+What can I do if I’m unable to sign in with PIN in Windows 10?

 PIN sign in can be rather useful, but sometimes issues with it can occur.
 As for PIN related issues, users reported the following problems:

 - Windows 10 add PIN not working, nothing happens – Many users reported that they are unable to add PIN to their Windows 10.
 This can be a big problem, but you might be able to fix that by creating a new user account.

 - Windows 10 won’t let me add a PIN – This is another relatively common problem, but you should be able to fix it by switching to Microsoft or local account.